11 Benefits of Conversion Rate Optimization and Best Practices

 Long, drawn-out forms are a real mood killer when it comes to conversion.
 Your prospects want to take advantage of your offer, but if you make them work too hard for it, they’ll disappear.

-There’s a simple rule to follow for forms: Only ask for the information that’s absolutely necessary for your business.
+There’s a simple rule to follow for lead capture pages and forms: Only ask for the information that’s absolutely necessary for your business.
 If it’s non-essential, remove it.

 On the Hello Bar homepage, for instance, we ask visitors to fill in just one field.